D-splitting methods: 2N -storage embedded explicit pseudo-geometric Runge-Kutta methods using splitting methods: D-splitting methods: Splitting methods in the duplicated phase space

 { When the problem cannot be split into subproblems that can be integrated exactly, one can instead duplicate the space and then split the problem.
 To this end,} to solve \eqref{eq:ODE1} is consistent with the differential equation \cite{hairer93sod}

 $u(t_0)=v(t_0)=x_0$, whose solution is $u(t)=v(t)=x(t)$.
-In \cite{blanes19otc} it was shown that most explicit symmetric methods from the literature (used to build high-order methods by composition or by extrapolation) can be obtained using a basic splitting method on this extended phase space.
+In \cite{blanes19otc} it was shown that most explicit symmetric methods from the literature (used to build new high-order methods by composition or by extrapolation) can be obtained using a basic splitting method on this extended phase space.
 This system is separable into two trivially solvable autonomous parts and splitting methods can be applied.
-The scheme \eqref{eq.2.spt} applied to solve \eqref{eq:ODE1} corresponds to the sequence ($u_0=v_0=x_n$) {
+The scheme \eqref{eq.2.spt} applied to solve \eqref{eq.D_Split} corresponds to the sequence ($u_0=v_0=x_n$) {

-} Both, $u_{1}$ and $v_{1}$ are symmetric second order approximations to the solution, $x(t_n+h)$, and an improved result is usually obtained with the average, $x_{n+1}=(u_{1}+v_{1})/2. $ Obviously, the algorithm for the $s$-stage D-splitting method which corresponds to the following explicit RK method is ($u_0=v_0=x_n$)
+} {Since the duplicated vector $(u_1,v_1)^\top$ constitutes a symmetric second-order numerical approximation, both $u_1$ and $v_1$ provide symmetric second-order approximations to the exact solution $x(t_n+h)$.} An improved result is usually obtained with the average, $x_{n+1}=(u_{1}+v_{1})/2. $ Obviously, the algorithm to build a D-splitting method from an $s$-stage splitting method is